Generic selectors

 Don't overthink the greenery!
 Grab some clippers and head to the yard to see if you can snip some fresh fall stems for a vase.
 I grabbed these nearly-dead flowers that were days old from the grocery store, and set out two simple pitchers.
 The flowers themselves are a little funky, and the pitchers don't match, but all together I think it's beautiful.
 I like to make sure the arrangements are short so people can still easily chat across the table.

-As for the kid’s table, I might put out some tapered candles for fun, but other than that, it will be simple.
+As for the kid's table, I might put out some tapered candles for fun, but other than that, it will be simple.
 Kids really just want to get in, eat, and then go play!
-I did get this 24ct pack of coloring placemats, and I’ll put out some jars of crayons to keep them occupied and in their seats.
+I did get a 24ct pack of coloring placemats, and I'll put out some jars of crayons to keep them occupied and in their seats.

 Should I Keep It This Way?

-I’ll admit, when I saw it all set up like this, my heart stopped.
+I'll admit, when I saw it all set up like this, my heart stopped.
 I tried to convince myself and convince Chris that this is our new dining room!
 We both laughed.
-Realistically, we don’t really have the need for such a formal dining space as often as we need a study–which is used every day!
-Even though it’s gorgeous, I think setting it up like this for special occasions will make the occasion feel even more special, so we’ll keep it as a study for everyday use.
+Realistically, we don't really have the need for such a formal dining space as often as we need a study--which is used every day!
+Even though it's gorgeous, I think setting it up like this for special occasions will make the occasion feel even more special, so we'll keep it as a study for everyday use.

 Leave a Reply